Northwest Passage (song): Releases and covers

 The song also appeared in the final episode of the television series, Due South, and has been covered in acoustic form by the British duo Show of Hands on their album Cold Frontier.
 Show of Hands do not perform the song a capella but use guitar and violin to provide musical backing.
 It also appeared on the episode "Buried in Ice" of the PBS series NOVA about the discovery of gravesites belonging to members of the Franklin Expedition.
 The exhumation and study of the bodies revealed that the crew of the Franklin Expedition suffered from lead poisoning, possibly contributing to the catastrophic failure of the men to survive, although a more recent study suggested zinc deficiency as a more likely cause of their deaths.

-The song was used on October 9, 2007 by the BBC World Service's World Today programme during a story about the expansion of Canada's efforts to confirm its sovereignty over the arctic region through which the Northwest Passage runs.
+The song was used on October 9, 2007 by the BBC World Service's World Today programme during a story about the expansion of Canada's efforts to confirm its sovereignty over the Arctic region through which the Northwest Passage runs.

 Artist Matt James used the lyrics to accompany his illustrations for a children’s book that received a 2013 Governor General’s Literary award.

 The Canadian power metal band Unleash the Archers made a cover of the song, it was released on the EP Explorers.

+American a cappella group Home Free made a cover of the song, featuring Seán Dagher. it was released on their sea shanty album Challenge the Sea.
+They frequently use the song as an encore to close their concerts in their Highways and High Seas 2026 tour.